edbakhitov/edbakhitov.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: I am a research scientist on the Core Data Science team at Meta.
+description: I am a research scientist on the Central Applied Science team at Meta.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_new.jpg
   address: >
     <p>Ph.D., University of Pennsylvania</p>
 news: false  # includes a list of news items